-About 2½ years ago, a friend send me the following mail which I printed out and placed right in front of me on my desk where I see it every morning during my quiet time.
+About 2½ years ago, a friend sent me the following mail which I printed and placed on my desk where I can see it every morning during my quiet time:

 I knew I had to slow down, but how?
 And God decided to step in.

-We were at our holiday home in Hermanus in December last year.
+We were spending some time at our holiday home in Hermanus in December last year.
 I was excited about the year ahead.
 On January 7th I was about to leave for the USA where I had a number of speaking invitations.
-After the US visit I planned a family ‘snow safari’ in Norway and Finland.
+After the US visit, I planned a family ‘snow safari’ in Norway and Finland.
 Privileged and exciting times!

-We planned to fly back from Cape Town to Johannesburg late morning on Thursday January 3.
+We planned to fly back from Cape Town to Johannesburg late morning on Thursday, January the 3rd.
 I woke up early to have my quiet time before having to pack our bags and drive to the airport.
-Before having my quiet time, I quickly walked down the stairs to the front door to open the security shutters and in the dark I missed the last small step and fell on my right knee.
-My quadricep muscle tore off with the sound of a gunshot and my knee was operated on the same afternoon.
-Months of rehab lay ahead of me.
+Before my early-morning quiet time, I quickly walked down the stairs to the front door to open the security shutters.
+Enveloped in darkness, I missed the last small step, lost my balance and fell on my right knee.
+An awful sound followed.
+The quadricep muscle tore, and my knee was operated on that same afternoon.
+Months of rehabilitation lay ahead of me.

-A week after my accident I woke up during the night and realised that when unexpected traumatic things happen to us we can become so absorbed by them that we could miss God’s purpose and plan completely.
-Months can go by while I am recuperating watching TV, answering my mails, chatting to friends and reading and in the process completely missing what God wants me to learn.
+A week after this unfortunate incident I woke up during the night and realised that when unexpected, traumatic things happen to us we can become so absorbed by them that we could easily miss God’s purpose and plan completely.
+I realised that I could still watch TV, answer my mails, chat to friends and read, but that would entail missing what God wanted me to learn from this experience.

-I begged God that night not to pass me by…over and over I prayed “God, please don’t pass me by during this time.”
+I begged God that night not to pass me by … over and over I prayed, “God, please don’t pass me by during this time of recuperation.”
 And God was faithful.
-As I delved into the Word in the months that followed I started to realise the reason for God ‘slowing me down’.
+As I delved into the Word in the months that followed I started to realise the reason for God slowing me down.

-I started understanding the real meaning of Psalm 107:23-32 and move out of our comfort zones.
-And only then will we see ‘the works of the Lord’.
+I started understanding the real meaning of Psalm 107:23-32 and what it entails to move out of our comfort zones.
+Only then will we “see the works of the Lord”.
+(Psalm 107:24)

 I started to see the link between Isaiah 29:13 and Jeremiah 29:13.

-“These (afflicted) people come near to me with their mouth and honour me with their lips, but their hearts are far from me…” (Isaiah 29:13)
+“These (afflicted) people come near to me with their mouths and honour me with their lips, but their hearts are far from me…” (Isaiah 29:13)

-How easy to pray and ask for help when things are tough, but in good times God is forgotten or little time is spent seeking His face with my heart far from Him.
+How easy it is to pray and ask for help when things are tough, but in good times God is forgotten, or little time is spent seeking His face with your whole heart.

 And then Jeremiah 29:11-13.
-How often I have quoted verse 11 (the first verse God gave me before the Vision of Eduplex)
+How often have I quoted verse 11 (the first verse God gave me before receiving the vision of Eduplex):